wkbroxton/themochastorehouse/README.md

 # The Mocha Storehouse Business Directory

-## Decription:
+## Description:

-This concept has been in the making for over a decade.
-My wife and I met in college in Tampa, FL at the University of South Florida; both of us originating from the east coast of Florida, we had to start over with finding all the essential businesses.
-Where is a black barbershop or a black hair beauty salon?!
-Every time we moved, we relied on word-of-mouth referals from aquaintances and we had to go and vet them for ourselves.
-What if there was a way for us to create a directory of black and brown buisness, that held a particular standard of excellent customer service, products and marketing.
-We've made attempst to launch versions of this before but now that software engeneeering is my career, suddenly the possibilities for The Mocha Storehouse seem endless!
-Check out the first interation of the website compiled together in less than a week.
+This concept has been a dream passion project for years.
+We've talked through it countless times and attempted it once over a decade ago.
+My wife and I met in college at the University of South Florida; both of us relocated to the Tampa Bay area from other distant parts of Florida.
+We, like many others, had to start over with finding all the essential and culturally relevant businesses.
+Where is the best black barbershop or beauty salon?!
+Do they give razor-sharp edges or specialize in natural hair?
+Every time we moved (which we did quite a bit for school or our careers), we started from scratch and relied on word-of-mouth referrals from strangers and acquaintances alike.
+But tastes and standards vary, and we had to go through the painful process of vetting whether say, a Jamaican restaurant was our standard of good.
+What if there was a way for us to create a directory of black and brown businesses, that captured both word of mouth and operated as a marketing platform for niche and minority-owned businesses.
+A platform for locals, transplants, and travelers alike that is cultivated for da culture.
+We've made attempts to launch versions of this before but now that software engineering is my career and I dare say my talent, suddenly the possibilities for The Mocha Storehouse seem tangible and boundless!
+Check out the first iteration of the website compiled together in less than a week.

 ## Screenshot(s):